lvgl/lvgl/docs/overview/draw.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Called when the main drawing is finished.
-You can draw anything here as well and it’s also a good place to remove any masks created in :cpp:enumerator:`LV_EVENT_DRAW_MAIN_BEGIN`.
+You can draw anything here as well and it's also a good place to remove any masks created in :cpp:enumerator:`LV_EVENT_DRAW_MAIN_BEGIN`.

 Post drawing